chtzvt/cymometer/README.md

 Cymometer uses Redis sorted sets and Lua scripts to maintain atomic increment and decrement operations, ensuring accurate and thread-safe counting in distributed systems.

+Cymometer is designed for simplicity and geared towards the distributed systems use case, such as applying rate-limiting to an application's business logic, background job processing, consumption of external APIs, and so on.
+Cymometer can also be used for request-based rate limiting, but gems like [rack-attack](https://github.com/rack/rack-attack) or Rails 8's [built-in rate limiting API](https://edgeguides.rubyonrails.org/security.html#brute-forcing-accounts) suit these applications well.

 ### Features

 - **Atomic Operations:** Uses Redis Lua scripts for atomic increment and decrement.